cbcrg/tcoffee/docs/tcoffee_manual.rst

 Extracting sequences according to a pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can extract any sequence by requesting a specific pattern to be found either in the name (NAME), the comment (COMMENT) or the sequence (SEQ) using the modifier is '+grep'.
-For instance, if you want to extract all the sequences whose name contain the word HUMAN.
-NAME/COMMENT/SEQ indicates that the extraction/removal is made according to the sequences names, the comment section or the sequence itself, and KEEP/REMOVE means that you will keep/remove all the sequences containing the string HUMAN.
+For instance, if you want to extract all the sequences whose name contain the word HUMAN, the flag NAME/COMMENT/SEQ indicates that the modification is made according to the sequences names, the comment section or the sequence itself, and the flag KEEP/REMOVE means that you will keep/remove all the sequences containing the string HUMAN.
 Here are some examples:

 ::